pedro-vicente/nostr_client_relay/README.md

 ## Nostr client and relay

-Nostr client and relay is a [https://nostr.com/](https://nostr.com/)  C++ engine that allows to build Nostr applications for command line, desktop or web.
+Nostr client and relay is a [nostr](https://nostr.com/)  C++ engine that allows to build Nostr applications for command line, desktop or web.

 [https://github.com/pedro-vicente/nostr_client_relay](https://github.com/pedro-vicente/nostr_client_relay)

- :warning: **ATTENTION DEVELOPERS** :warning:

 See [BUILDING.md](./BUILDING.md) for source code build instructions.
 There are 3 non exclusive modes of build (command line, desktop and web).
 Default is command line only.